 If you can answer “yes” to any of the five statements below, TB evaluation is required: Call the Student Health Center at 573-882-4661.

-- Have you lived for two months or longer in Asia, Africa, Central or South America or Eastern Europe?
+- Have you lived for one month or longer in Asia, Africa, Central or South America or Eastern Europe?

 - Were you born in Asia, Africa, Central or South America or Eastern Europe?